Operation Faustschlag: Political impact

 As the German offensive was ongoing, Trotsky returned to Petrograd.
 Most of the leadership still preferred continuing the war, even though Russia was in no position to do so, due to the destruction of its army.
 At this point Lenin intervened to push the Soviet leadership into acceptance of German terms, which by now had become even harsher.
-He was backed by other senior communists to include Kamenev, Zinoviev, and Stalin.
+He was backed by other senior communists including Kamenev, Zinoviev, and Stalin.

-After a stormy session of Lenin's ruling council, during which the revolution's leader went so far as to threaten resignation, he obtained a 116 to 85 vote in favour of the new German terms.
+After a stormy session of Lenin's ruling council, during which Lenin went so far as to threaten resignation, he obtained a 116 to 85 vote in favour of the new German terms.
 The vote in the Central Committee was even closer, seven in favour and six against.
 In the end, Trotsky switched his vote and German terms were accepted; on 3 March, the Bolsheviks signed the Treaty of Brest-Litovsk.

 On 24 February, one day before the arrival of German troops to Tallinn, the Estonian Salvation Committee declared the independence of Estonia.
 German occupation authorities refused to recognize the Estonian government and Germans were installed in positions of authority.